Creator / Stephen Baxter

 - The NASA Trilogy, a loose trilogy of three thematically similar Alternate History novels that center on spaceflight and space exploration, particularly that of NASA origin.
 Features several modern-day and near future what-ifs.

 - Voyage - Alternate spaceflight developments between the 1960s and 1980s, culminating in a (not easily earned) manned mission to Mars in the mid 1980s.

-- Titan - A Twenty Minutes into the Future (when it was written, that is) book about an expedition to Titan.
+- Titan - A 20 Minutes into the Future (when it was written, that is) book about an expedition to Titan.
 But more like alternate history considering it took place from the late 90's to 2016

 - Moonseed - A prolonged lunar exploration programme in the 70s accidentally brings a mysterious, nanoplague-like substance to Earth during a return mission.
 Stuff happens...

 - The Manifold series.
 Three what-if novels concerning the Fermi Paradox, with each presenting a different resolution to the paradox.
 Notable in that all three novels feature the same cast but are set in Alternate Continuities.

 - Manifold: Time posits that humanity is the only intelligent species in the universe.

 - Manifold: Space is the opposite, with the universe actually brimming with intelligent life, but the reason we've never seen it before is because it is periodically "sterilized" by natural cosmological events.

 - Manifold: Origin is set in a multiverse that is full of intelligent life, but each universe only contains one intelligent species.

 - Phase Space is a collection of short stories related to the series.